-Longer school day: Pupils learn new skills but doubts remain
+Longer school day: Wales pupils learn new skills

 The pilot followed a Welsh government pledge to look at reforming the school day and school year.

-In Abertillery, children aged nine to 11 were offered an hour's extra activities after lessons.
+Ten-year-old William, from Abertillery, said he "really enjoyed" the extra time, and wanted it to continue.

+While pleased, his mum Lucy is unsure whether extending the pilot to all pupils is feasible and said it can make pick-ups of more than one child difficult.

-At the end of the 10-week experiment, how did they get on and what did parents and school staff make of it?
+So at the end of the 10-week experiment, what did parents and school staff make of it?

 Building relationships